Apple Hand Pies

 - Using a fork, crimp around the edges to seal.
 Cut a small x-shaped slit in the center of each pie center to let steam escape while baking.

-- Brush tops with beaten egg and sprinkle with sugar.
-Or with maple syrup if you are vegan.
+- Brush tops with soy cream and sprinkle with sugar.

 - Bake until golden brown and filling is bubbling, about 15 minutes.
 Let